acfakhri/acfakhri/README.md

         <p>
             <strong>
               <p>
                 Hi, I’m Fakhrizul Amri — but you can call me Amri.
-I’m a passionate Full Stack Web Developer with a strong dedication to building modern, scalable, and efficient web applications from end to end..
+I’m a passionate Full Stack Web and Software Developer with a strong dedication to building modern, scalable, and efficient web applications from end to end..
                 I specialize in .NET Core and Microsoft SQL Server and I have experience working with that.
 Good in Algorithms, Data Structures, Database Systems, Object-Oriented Programming, Design Patterns, and Problem Solving skills.
                 Detailed-oriented, responsible, and committed engineer, with a get-it-done, on-time, and high-quality product spirit.
 Self and quick learner, self-motivated, and social.....
             </p>